99 Shades of Silver?!

 Heading down the hallway and into the living room, he booted up the computer.
 After the operating system loaded, he opened his email account, hoping Zack had found out anything about where this woman had gotten her half-true sources.

-He saw an email from the man, and opened it up.
+He saw an email from the former SOLDIER, and opened it up.

 "BAHAHAHAHAHAHAHA!
 ROTFLMAO!" was all it said.